St George's Church, West Grinstead: Windows

-The north wall has a set of 15th-century Lancet windows although the stained glass depicting St.George flanked by St.Anne, St.Mary and St. Catherine of Alexandria is late 19th-century from the workshop of C.E.Kempe and by Alfred E.Tombleson whose distinctive escutcheon shaped monogram is within.
+The north wall has a set of 15th-century Lancet windows although the stained glass depicting St.George flanked by St.Anne, St.Mary and St. Catherine of Alexandria is late 19th-century from the workshop of C.E.Kempe and by Alfred E.Tombleson (1851-1943) whose distinctive escutcheon shaped monogram is within.
 The window is dated 1892 and is dedicated to Annie Katharine Loder, sister-in-law of the Victorian plantsman, Sir Edmund Giles Loder of Leonardslee in nearby Lower Beeding.

 In 1913 John Peter 'Pitt' Hornung, an entrepreneur whose wealth came from sugar cane plantations in Portuguese East Africa bought the West Grinstead Park estate from the Burrell family.
 The window on the south wall is dedicated to Hornung and his Portuguese wife Laura de Paiva Rapozo.
 It depicts St.George, St.Stephen of Hungary and St.Elizabeth of Portugal with attendant angels and background scenes of a meet of the Crawley and Horsham Hunt at West Grinstead Park.
 It is by Carl Johannes Edwards (originally Kiviaho) (1914 – 1985) of the Stained Glass Studios in Blackfriars, London and was completed in 1967.

 The memorial window in the nave aisle by Florence and Walter Camm of Smethwick is beholden to the Arts and Craft movement and depicts the risen Christ with a kneeling figure of a soldier in Khaki flanked by eighteen angels and the four horsemen of the Apocalypse.
 The window is dedicated to three fallen soldiers of the Great War: Lt.
 Colonel.
 Arthur Houssemayne du Boulay D.S.O, his brother-in-law Lt.
 John Peter Hornung M.C., the son of Pitt and Laura Hornung and Capt.
 Francis Spencer Collin.
 The west window at the end of the south aisle has fragments of 14th-century glass, grisaille with impressive reds and yellows.

 The East window above the high altar is of 13th-century stonework and contains late-Victorian painted glass work, also by C. E. Kempe & Co.
-It shows a crucified Christ, flanked by the Virgin Mary and St. John the Evangelist on the island of Patmos writing the Book of Revelation.
+It shows a crucified Christ, flanked by the Blessed Mary and St. John the Evangelist on the island of Patmos writing the Book of Revelation.
 The window is dedicated to Sir Walter Wyndham Burrell (1814–1886) The stained-glass window in the Lady chapel is by Clayton and Bell in the Gothic Revival style.